ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

  `*` Exactly one for secretCertSource or certPathInOperator must be specified

 ### Secret Cert Source

 Specifies that the certificate should be read from a Kubernetes Secret.

-The fields are

 | Field                                                                    | Required | Type      | Default | Description                                                                                                                                                                                                                                                                                                         |
 | ------------------------------------------------------------------------ | -------- | --------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |